CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

  - The Audience with Sauron is handled normally, and victory is determined in the standard way by comparing marshalling points.
 However, to you (The Balrog) it is called your Day of Decision and your marshalling points reflect how far you have progressed towards taking your true place in Middle-earth.
 You must play Sudden Call to call your Day of Decision.

-GETTING READY TO PLAY
+## GETTING READY TO PLAY

 A Balrog player prepares for play just as a Ringwraith player does, with the following exceptions:

-Declaring that You Are a Balrog Player
+#### Declaring that You Are a Balrog Player

 If you include The Balrog card (the character card with the special reddish background) in your deck or sideboard, you are a "Balrog player."
 In this case, you must tell your opponent before choosing starting companies.

-Note: You and your opponent may both be Balrog players, but the winner will probably the first player to get his Balrog into play.
+**Note**: You and your opponent may both be Balrog players, but the winner will probably the first player to get his Balrog into play.

-Your Location Deck and Sites
+#### Your Location Deck and Sites

 Your location deck may include one copy of each of the minion site cards with the following exceptions:

  - Instead of the normal minion site cards use the Balrog specific site cards for:
       - Moria, Carn Dum, Doi Guldur, Minas Morgul
       - All Under-deeps site cards
       - All Dark-hold s (Barad-dur, Cirith Ungol, Cirith Gorgor)
  - Since they are your only Darkhavens, The Under-gates and Moria are the only site cards that you may include multiple copies of in your location deck.
  - Geann a-Lisch is a Ruins & Lairs with no Darkhaven effects.

-Your Starting Company, Play Deck, and Sideboard
+#### Your Starting Company, Play Deck, and Sideboard

 Your starting company and play deck (and your sideboard) may be constructed like any other Ringwraith's with the following exceptions: